-5. Select or clear the Enable Implicit BEAMFORMING check box.
+- 5. Select or clear the Enable Implicit BEAMFORMING check box.

 Selecting this check box enables implicit beamforming.
-Clearing this check box disables implicit beamforming.
+Clearing this check box disables implicit beamforming. - 6.
+Click the Apply button.

 If you connected over WiFi to the network, you are disconnected from the network and must reconnect.